Latest on coronavirus spreading in China and beyond

 - Meanwhile, the International Monetary Fund predicted the outbreak would lower China’s growth this year to 5.6% and shave 0.1 percentage points from global growth.

-- Finance chiefs of the world’s top 20 economies vowed to monitor the virus impact on global growth and act if needed, as they said loose monetary policy and easing trade tensions would prompt a pick-up in 2020 and 2021.
+- Finance chiefs of the world’s top 20 economies vowed to monitor the virus impact on global growth and act if needed.

-- China will step up policy adjustments to help cushion the blow to the economy from the virus that authorities are still trying to control, President Xi Jinping said.
+- China will intensify efforts to help cushion the blow to the economy from the virus that authorities are still trying to control, President Xi Jinping said.

-- China’s trade council says 3,325 force majeure certificates have been issued to protect firms from legal damages stemming from the virus outbreak as of Feb.
-21, covering a total contract value of around 270 billion yuan ($38.43 billion).
+- China’s trade council says 3,325 force majeure certificates have been issued to protect firms from legal damages stemming from the outbreak as of Feb.
+21, covering contracts worth around 270 billion yuan ($38.43 billion).

-- Argentine beef exports to its top buyer China fell almost a third in January due to a price dispute with Chinese importers and the effects of the outbreak.
+- South Korean President Moon Jae-in on Monday said the country may consider supplementary budget to head off virus impact.

-- Beijing’s containment measures look set to delay the rollout of 5G as tenders for six big projects have been postponed since Jan.31.
+- Argentine beef exports to its top buyer China fell almost a third in January due to a price dispute with importers and the effects of the outbreak.

 - Global shares and oil slid while safe-haven gold surged as the spread of the coronavirus outside China darkened the outlook for world growth.

-Compiled by Amy Caren Daniel; Editing by Sriraj Kalluvila
+Compiled by Amy Caren Daniel and Milla Nissi; Editing by Sriraj Kalluvila